jboucher154/WebServ/README.md

 The project can me compilied with `make` then run `./webserv config_file_here`.
 If no config file is given the default designated in the `Webserv.hpp` will be used.
+- The config file can be custom and need not be one of the provided examples as long as if follows the guidelines for what is required.

 ## Robusticity